sandesrafael/WebProjects/CapturePage/README.md

 ## Setup
-To view this project, click on the link below:
+To view this project, click on the link: